Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 }
 ```

-For information about how to setup the **Auth0** credentials see [Creating the Auth0 application](https://auth0.com/blog/what-is-blazor-tutorial-on-building-webapp-with-authentication/#Securing-the-Application-with-Auth0).
+For more information about how to set up the **Auth0** credentials, see [Creating the Auth0 application](https://auth0.com/blog/what-is-blazor-tutorial-on-building-webapp-with-authentication/#Securing-the-Application-with-Auth0).

 Addtionally the web client requires a **TUNNEL_URL** in [AppConstants](/Oiski.School.THOP.Services/AppConstants.cs) that
 targets the `API`.
 If the tunnel is not present the client will not be able to connect to the `API`.